gclust: Hierarchical Clustering Algorithm Genie¶

 Description¶

 A reimplementation of Genie - a robust and outlier resistant clustering algorithm by Gagolewski, Bartoszuk, and Cena (2016).
 The Genie algorithm is based on the minimum spanning tree (MST) of the pairwise distance graph of a given point set.
-Just like the single linkage, it consumes the edges of the MST in an increasing order of weights.
-However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index (see gini_index()
+Just like the Single Linkage method, it consumes the edges of the MST in an increasing order of weights.
+However, it prevents the formation of clusters of highly imbalanced sizes; once the Gini index (see gini_index()) of the cluster size distribution raises above gini_threshold, merging a point group of the smallest size is enforced.

 Usage¶